It’s been a great summer of training.

 However, be sure to focus on controlled execution, hamstring activation, and a neutral posture throughout the 3 progressions of this exercise.

 If things don’t feel right and you think one or more of the criteria for progression isn’t being met, spend more time at this stage to ensure you’re optimally prepared for the next.

 Just like the Decline Situp, the final progression is adding resistance.

 Start with a dumbbell behind your head and work up as you get stronger.

 Once dumbbells become too difficult to support, consider using bands or manual resistance.

-The word “core” has become a popular word in the fitness and strength and conditioning industries over the last few years.
+The word “core” has become a popular word in the strength and conditioning industry over the last few years.

-Unfortunately people have forgotten some of the most tried and true ways to develop core strength in a vast sea of “fancy” exercises; many of which are starting to be proven in research to be less effective than traditional movements that have withstood the test of time.
+Unfortunately, in a vast sea of “fancy” exercises, people have forgotten some of the most tried and true ways to develop core strength.
+In fact, many of these “fancy” methods are starting to be proven in research to be less effective than traditional movements that have withstood the test of time.